Sicilian Pizza

 Ingredients needed

 • Pizza sauce.
-Use your favorite store-bought tomato pizza sauce (or try my pomodoro sauce or sugo).
+Use your favorite store-bought tomato pizza sauce, or try my Pomodoro sauce (I learnt this recipe in Sicily too!).

 • Bread crumbs.
-You can use panko bread crumbs, regular or whole wheat bread crumbs, or gluten free bread crumbs.
+You can use panko, whole wheat, or gluten-free bread crumbs.

 • Olive oil.
-The oil is brushed over the crust and combined with the bread crumbs to encourage browning.
+Brushed over the crust and mixed with the bread crumbs to encourage browning.

 • Basil.
-Fresh basil leaves are best but you can use the dried kind if you are in a pinch.
+Fresh basil leaves are best, but you can use dried basil in a pinch.

 • Spices.
 Optional, but I like to sometimes add red pepper flakes, oregano, and garlic powder.